josu-dev/me/README.md

 # Me

-Repository for my personal website.
-Builded how I want it to be.
+Repository for my personal website, built how I want it to be.

 The design was made taking in consideration the following: